akhil-s-kumar/NRSC-Project-Feature-Identification-in-Remote-Sensing-Data-Using-Neural-Network-Model/Readme.md

 First I imported all necessary packages required for the Model. `cv2`, `os`, `numpy`, `matplotlib`, `Image`, `tensorflow`, `sklearn`, `patchify`, `segmentation_model`, `random`.

-Don't i will explain why and where to use these modules.
+Don't worry I will explain why and where to use these modules.

 ### CodeBase Walkthrough